Last updated: March 22, 2019

 To conclude, Pooch & Mutt’s health and digestion complete dry dog food is one of the best dry dog food brands on the market and this blend will help your dog get a shiny coat healthy teeth and a lot of energy.
 At around £6 per kg it’s also competitively priced!

-- Dry dog food to help dogs with sensitive digestion and/or wind
+- To help dogs with poor or sensitive digestion

 11. IAMS Adult Dog Food

 We normally stay away from mainstream brands as (rightly or wrongly) we feel that they lack a lot of the overall quality as some of the ‘indie’ brands and cut corners with ingredients they use to make it.
 However, we have used IAMS in the past and when we were asked to do a review we gave them the benefit of the doubt.
 Jeff enjoyed Iams adult dog food (it is dry kibble even if doesn’t say it on the bag) and had no trouble breaking it down and clearly enjoyed the taste.
 The flavour we got by the way was chicken.
 The size of the nuggets was good, the texture was good and the smell was normal.
 No complaints.

 Now it’s time to discuss the really important stuff that needs to be included for it be the ‘best’ dry dog food or at least a best in category.
 Unfortunately for the end user, IAMS dog food is not grain free (grains are second on the ingredients list), it’s not made using only natural ingredients (chicken by-product is in the ingredients) and it’s not hypoallergenic.
 This is not to say the food is unhealthy for your dog, far from it, IAMS adult dog food will nourish and feed your dog but when compared to the others on this list this is a much cheaper but does not tick many of the boxes as we would expect from a mainstream supermarket brand.